Energy Weapons in Helldivers 2 [Detailed Guide]

 PLAS-1 Scorcher

 The PLAS-1 Scorcher is not only the most expensive gun in the energy weapons category, but its also the most expensive gun in Helldivers 2.
-The PLAS-1 Scorcher is a semi-auto rifle that fires bolts of superheated gas that explode on impact.
+The PLAS-1 Scorcher is an automatic rifle that fires bolts of superheated gas that explode on impact.
 The size of this explosion is rather small, and its purpose is mostly to help the gun hit weakpoints rather than crowd clear.
-Projectiles are pinpoint accurate and unaffected by gravity, making this weapon incredibly accurate.
+Projectiles are pinpoint accurate, though as with all plasma weapons, they’re subject to a high drag coefficient that will see them slow down and drop to the ground after a while.
 Add to this the combo of reasonable fire rate, good handling characteristics, snappy firing animation, and you get an easy-to-use weapon that feels great to operate.

 The explosions it creates are medium armor penetrating, increasing its performance against mid-sized targets, even if the projectile itself can only go through light armor.
 The main drawback of this gun is the scope, which comes with no zoom magnification options.
-Additionally, it only holds 15 shots in its mag and comes with 6 reserve mags (Batteries, again), so it can run dry pretty fast.
-To stop beating around the bush, this weapon is a great anti-automaton option in the Helldivers arsenal.
+Additionally, it only holds 20 shots in its mag and comes with 5 reserve mags (Batteries, again), so it can run dry pretty fast.
+To stop beating around the bush, this weapon is a good anti-automaton option in the Helldivers arsenal.
 This should come as no surprise, seeing as how its accuracy makes it easy to hit bot weakpoints.

 Unlocked: Page 10 of the Helldivers Mobilize war bond.